ajfisher/node-pixel/firmware/README.md

 # Firmware build instructions

-Currently pixel is only supporting using a direct firmata replacement.
+Currently pixel is only supported using a direct firmata replacement.
 To use pixel you _will_ require a custom firmata installed on your arduino that has the relevant additional libraries added into firmata.

-Everything you need ships as part of this repo in the firmware directory.
+Everything you need ships as part of this repo in the firmware/firmata directory.

 There are two methods of building.